Sign In to Add to Cart

 Thoughtful stewardship of natural and cultural resources (including forests, indigenous heritage sites, agricultural lands, and wild habitats) must be a priority in diverse communities nationwide.
 Multiple efforts in Georgia have sought to address the threats these landscapes face.

 Georgia Conservancy's 50-year study of land-cover change highlighted clear trends regarding the response of sprawling development to statewide demographic changes.
 The Muscogee (Creek) Nation is identifying, protecting, and mitigating damage to historic indigenous sites across Georgia, particularly the eroding shorelines of barrier islands that contain cultural sites and burials.
-The Nation also studies how indigenous people managed natural resources and advocates for techniques that promote resilient ecosystems.
+The Nation also studies how indigenous people manage natural resources and advocates for techniques that promote resilient ecosystems.

 The most vulnerable communities will be hardest hit by climate change.
 Discover policies for resource stewardship that empower communities to build a sustainable and equitable future and instruct planners on collaborative methods for prioritizing their needs.